 What does laser eye surgery cost in NZ?

 The cost of laser eye surgery varies between regions and clinics.
-Some clinics also charge different amounts for the type of surgery you receive or cost can also vary depending on your prescription.
+Some clinics also charge different amounts for the type of surgery you receive or vary costs depending on your prescription.
 The services bundled into the price may differ between clinics too – some may include aftercare and retreatments, for example.

 It’s important to understand what’s included in the price at the clinic you choose.
 Some clinics will charge you less, but only offer a short period of aftercare, others cost more but may include up to one years worth of unlimited free aftercare post-surgery.